Culture & Leadership in the Shift: Corporate vs Startup World

 rready: How do these dynamics shape leadership in a startup?

 Since it can be a bumpy ride, it’s also essential that there is a certain awareness within the team.
 That means you’re not just in your own little bubble doing your tasks, but you’re aware of your team members and are there to provide support when they might need it.
 This is part of the agility a startup requires.
 And there is no room for politics; you simply don’t have the resources or the energy.
-If things start to get political, you know you’ve somehow come off the path.
+If things start to get political, you know you’ve somehow strayed off course.

-Dave: We’ve spent the last twelve months preparing ourselves for just that, but it’s challenging.
-It’s also a very exciting stage to be in – we can achieve so much more because we’ve (hopefully) learned from our past mistakes, and now we can take the parts that worked and turn them into fixed processes.
-We’ve already made great progress in terms of growth thanks to Ralph, co-founder and Head of Growth, social media and marketing, and product development, but we still need to make a shift as we spin out so that we don’t lose our experimental mindset.
-We’re lucky to have great minds on the team, such as the other two co-founder Reto and Vinz, who are constantly trying out new things, while there are other parts of the team that are focused on executing what we know already works.
+We’re lucky to have great minds on the team, such as the other two co-founders Reto and Vinz, who are constantly trying out new things, while there are other parts of the team that are focused on executing what we know already works.
 We believe this balance will allow us to continue our success through this shift and into the future.